 Understanding Test Levels

 Help them familiarize themselves with questions of the appropriate level, so your child knows what to expect from their NNAT exam and can take it with more confidence.
-An NNAT sample test at the kindergarten level won’t be of much use for an older child.
+An kindergarten NNAT sample test won’t be of much use for an older child.

 Practicing Similar Questions

 Since your child may be given questions they haven’t covered in their school assignments, knowing what kind of questions they’ll encounter on the test will serve as added insurance.
-Fortunately, there are many online resources where you can get free sample questions for each level and type of question.
-Practicing these will help your child prepare for the real test.Practice NNAT Test
+Fortunately, there are many free NNAT practice tests online where you can get free sample questions for each level and type of question.
+Practicing these NNAT examples will help your child prepare for the real test.Practice NNAT Test

 Practicing the Testing Environment